 Who maintains the HTTP Archive?

 Many people have contributed (1, 2) and helped make the HTTP Archive successful over the years.
-Special thanks to Steve Souders, who started the project in 2010, Pat Meenan who built the WebPageTest infrastructure powering the HTTP Archive, and Guy Leech and Stephen Hay for design help along the way.
+Special thanks to Steve Souders, who started the project in 2010, Pat Meenan who built the WebPageTest infrastructure powering the HTTP Archive, Ilya Grigorik, a long-time core maintainer, and Guy Leech and Stephen Hay for design help along the way.